alanspace/Grant-Seeker-AI/README.md

 The Grant Seeker AI is built as a true Agent for Good, automating the most burdensome tasks: discovery, analysis, and drafting.
 This approach provides an intelligent partner that empowers organizations to focus on their mission, not paperwork.
 #### Core Concept and Architecture
 The project’s innovation lies in a specialized team of AI agents coordinated by an intelligent Orchestrator.
 Instead of a simple chatbot, we have built a pipeline of distinct agents that collaborate to automate the workflow from start to finish, delivering a streamlined one-button flow.
-Furthermore, our application is intrinsically related to the Environmental, Social and Corporate Governance (ESG) framework, specifically the Governance pillar, and the crucial issue of Business Resilience and Corporate Governance.
-Utilizing the Grant Seeker AI to embrace transparency plays an important role in sustainability reporting, allowing non-profit organizations to monitor impact, automate reporting, and engage donors more effectively.

 #### The Specialized Agents
 * The Finder Agent - Discovery
 This agent acts as a tireless researcher, scanning the web to find grant opportunities that match the user’s specific project mission and funding needs.